genevaers/User-Documentation/docs/AdvancedFeatures/EnvironmentOverview.md

 -   Views,
 -   View folders.

-For more on these metadata items are, look under [Advanced Features](./index.md).
+For more information on these metadata items, look under [Advanced Features](./index.md).

-The Workbench installation process defines an initial environment **Development**, and a system administrator user ID.
+The Workbench installation process defines an initial environment **Development**, and, for Db2, a system administrator user ID **ADMIN**.

 ## Administrating environments